nyp-sit/sdaai/README.md

 ### CA-Q6
 **Question**: I have just applied through the STMS portal.
 May I know how long the process of applications usually takes?
 - You should be able to know your application result, a few weeks before the new semester starts in mid-April or mid-October.
+Once it is successful, you will receive the notification of the offer and you can accept (or reject) the offer and then make the fee payment.

 ## Course